vircadia/vircadia-docs-sphinx/docs/source/explore/get-started/install.rst

 1. Mark the downloaded AppImage file as executable. (for example with ``chmod +x Vircadia-Alpha-2020.2.3-Asteria.AppImage``)
 2. (optional) if you want the AppImage to be integrated into your system, install `AppImageLauncher <https://github.com/TheAssassin/AppImageLauncher>`_.
 3. Execute AppImage.

+Currently the sandbox is not part of the Linux Interface build.
+To install a sandbox (also called domain), please refer to :doc:`Host a Domain from a Local or Cloud Linux Server <../../host/server-setup/linux-server>`.

 ----------------------------
 Upgrade Vircadia